Analytic decay width of the Higgs boson to massive bottom quarks at order $\alpha_s^3$: The canonical form of the three-loop kite integral family

 where $\eta(\tau)$ is the Dedekind eta function.
 The Jacobian from $z$ to the modular variable $\tau$ reads

 The coefficient function $G_2(z)$ reads

 where the integrand is viewed as a function of $\tau_2$ through $\tilde{z}(\tau_2)$ given by \eqref{eq:zq}.
 Then the canonical differential equation reads

-with the above matrix elements being (meromorphic) modular forms.
+with the above matrix elements being (meromorphic and/or quasi-Eichler) modular forms.
 Their explicit expressions, which can be found in \cite{Pogel:2022yat}, are not relevant for this work.
 In practice, one does not need to calculate \eqref{eq:G3coeff} and the above matrix elements in a closed form.
 But rather, one can perform expansion in $q$ via the mirror map.
-The evaluation of the iterated integrals in terms of $q$ are extremely fast.
+The evaluation of the iterated integrals in terms of $q$ is extremely fast.